telerik/winforms-docs/scheduler/views/common-visual-properties.md

 ## AutoSizeAppointments

-When __AutoSizeAppointments__ is enabled, appointment elements will automatically adjust their height so that they can
-        fully display their summary.
-This property will not have any effect in DayView and WeekView because the height in these views is determined by the appointment’s dates.#_[C#]_
+When __AutoSizeAppointments__ is enabled, appointment elements will automatically adjust their height so that they can fully display their summary.
+This property will not have any effect in DayView and WeekView because the height in these views is determined by the appointment’s dates.

 {{source=..\SamplesCS\Scheduler\Views\CommonProperties.cs region=autoSizeAppointments}}
 {{source=..\SamplesVB\Scheduler\Views\CommonProperties.vb region=autoSizeAppointments}}